WeAreMovingForward/wearemovingforward.github.io/index.md

 * Homebrew Blog - ["Human Resources Policy at Startups"](https://homebrewvc.tumblr.com/post/171529097583/human-resources-policy-at-startups) (March 4, 2018)
 * First Round Capital - ["Questions we get all the time"](http://firstround.com/faq/?question=1164) (March 8, 2018)

-**Thank you to of all the entrepreneurs, VCs and larger community for sparking positive change in our industry.
-2017 was a period of sharing, listening and processing.
+**Thank you to all of the entrepreneurs, VCs, and larger community for sparking positive change in our industry.
+2017 was a period of sharing, listening, and processing.
 2018 is the time for action and #MovingForward.**